South Africa Economic Outlook

 Average real GDP growth of 0.9% over the last decade.

-South Africa faced a large fiscal deficit over the last decade, driven by government spending to address social issues, electricity supply crises, high unemployment, weak GDP growth and corruption.
+South Africa's fiscal deficit averaged 5.0% of GDP in the decade to 2022.
 The COVID-19 pandemic further strained public finances, leading to increased borrowing and debt.
 Find out more on our dedicated page.

-South Africa's unemployment rate over the last decade was consistently among the highest in the world, reflecting long-standing economic challenges.
+The unemployment rate averaged 28.6% in the decade to 2023.
 Structural issues, including skill mismatches and labor market rigidities, contributed to high unemployment rates, particularly among the youth.
 The COVID-19 pandemic exacerbated these challenges, leading to record unemployment levels.
 Despite some economic recovery post pandemic, unemployment remains a critical issue, compounded by economic inequality and a sluggish growth rate.
 For more information on South Africa's unemployment click here.

-South Africa experienced consistently high inflation rates over the last decade.
+Inflation averaged 5.1% in the decade to 2024.
 The decade was marked by economic challenges including currency volatility, wage pressures and energy shortages, which contributed to inflation.
 Despite various monetary policy interventions, inflation frequently exceeded 5%, driven by factors like rising energy costs, wage pressures, and political instability.
 Go to our South Africa inflation page for extra insight.

-The South African Reserve Bank's policy rates over the last decade reflected the country's economic challenges.
+South Africa's monetary policy rate ended 2024 at 7.75%, up from 5.75% a decade earlier.
 Initially, rates were increased to combat inflation and stabilize the Rand.
 However, in 2020, in response to the COVID-19 economic fallout, rates were significantly reduced to historic lows to support economic growth.
 By 2022, as the economy began recovering and inflationary pressures emerged, the central bank started increasing rates.
 See our South Africa monetary policy page for additional details.

 Frequently Asked Question about South Africa's Economy